Bitton

-Bitton is a village and civil parish of South Gloucestershire in Gloucestershire, England, to the east of Bristol and on the River Boyd.
+Bitton is a village and civil parish in the South Gloucestershire district of Gloucestershire, England.
+It is 7.6 mile east of the centre of Bristol.
+The River Boyd flows through the village.

-The parish of Bitton had a population of 9,307, and apart from the village itself, includes Swineford, Upton Cheyney, Beach, Oldland Common, North Common and part of Willsbridge.
+The civil parish had a population of 9,459 at the most 2021 census.
+In addition to Bitton village, the parish includes the villages of Swineford, Upton Cheyney, Beach, Oldland Common, North Common, and part of Willsbridge.